taoteh1221/Open_Crypto_Tracker/README.txt

 FEATURES

--Automated and user-friendly installation / upgrade script for Ubuntu or Raspberry Pi OS app setup on your home / internal network or website.
+-Automated and user-friendly installation / upgrade script for Ubuntu or Raspberry Pi app setup on your home / internal network or website.

 -Support for over 40 exchanges, and over 80 market pairings (country fiat currency or secondary crypto).